Who Was Waylon Jennings?

 For the rest of the decade and into the early 1980s, Jennings continued to make hits, including "Luckenbach, Texas (Back to the Basics of Love)" and "Theme from 'The Dukes of Hazzard' (Good Ol' Boys)."
 In addition to creating the theme song for the television series, Jennings served as the narrator for the country comedy The Dukes of Hazzard.

 Long known for his partying ways, Jennings' drug use escalated into an expensive cocaine and amphetamine habit, which sometimes cost him as much as $1,500 a day.
 He decided to quit in 1984.
-The following year, Jennings teamed up with Kris Kristofferson, Johnny Cash, and Willie Nelson to form the Highwaymen.
+The following year, Jennings teamed up with Kristofferson, Cash and Nelson to form the Highwaymen.
 They hit the top of the country charts with "Highwayman," which was included on their successful album of the same name.
 The 1990 follow-up album, Highwayman 2, did not fare as well.

 While he had a tough time getting his music played on country music stations, Jennings remained a popular performer, touring extensively until 1997.
 He even played a few dates on 1996 Lollapalooza tour, better known for showcasing alternative rock acts.
 Around this time, Jennings candidly shared his many ups and downs in Waylon: An Autobiography, written with Lenny Kaye.

 Diagnosed with diabetes in the early 1990s, Jennings had trouble walking in his later years.
 But that did not stop him from making music.
 In 2000, Jennings recorded several performances at Nashville's Ryman Auditorium for the album Never Say Die Live.
 He was inducted into the Country Music Hall of Fame in 2001.
 Later that year, Jennings had to have a foot amputated due to diabetes-related poor health.